Changes to the yesterday report are marked.

 Courts and state administration

 - Hearings postponed except in urgent cases (detentions, criminal cases under risk statute of limitations to expire, misdemeanours for breaching COVID-19 related measures, security measures).
+Courts instructed to prepare protective equipment and organize the work in full capacity starting from 15 May.
+Hearings to be organized with the application of social distancing measures.

 - Shut-down of universities, schools and kinder-gardens.